genaroNF/artists_db/README.md

 2. if there is an error when fetching the artists you will have to clear the database (run the query `MATCH(n) DETACH DELETE n`) and re run the script.

 # To use Neovis for visualizations.
-1. build the neovis.js project in here as specified in their github https://github.com/neo4j-contrib/neovis.js?
+1. build the neovis.js project in here as specified in their github [Neovis.js](https://github.com/neo4j-contrib/neovis.js?)
-2. go inside graphs.html and modify this values
+2. go inside graphs.html and modify this values to your user and password for your Neo4j db
 ```
 neo4j: {
     serverUrl: "bolt://localhost:7687",